angrykoala/awesome-esolangs/CONTRIBUTING.md

 * Start the description with a capital and end with a full stop/period.
 * Check your spelling and grammar.
 * The pull request should have a useful title and include a description on why the language or resource is awesome.
 * Any addition MUST have a link.
+The link should not have trailing slash or unnecessary characters.
+* The link must be a direct link, and not shortened, proxy or redirection.
 * The link MUST be available (dead links will be removed or changed).
 * Check the markdown syntax is correct and properly displayed in GitHub.